tclark/op-intermediate-app-dev/01-intro/01-intro.md

 Of course, we can't expect other programmers to read code that we don't really understand ourselves.
 If you're like most programmers, at some point you've written some lines of code that you didn't really understand, but you knew that your program didn't work without them.
 It was basically *magic* So let's just agree that we're not going to do that in this class.
 Any time you find yourself using code that you don't understand, stop.
 Do some reading, ask some questions, and figure out what that code does and why you need it.

 Even if you do understand your code, that doesn't mean it's readable by others.
 It needs to be well thought out and organised according to some coherent design.
-That's something we will work on this semester.
+That's a large part of what we will work on this semester.
 We will look at some design principles for code and apply them to our work in this paper.

 ### Setting up your computer for this class
 We will use the Python programming language for this class.
 There are a few reasons for this choice.